Jamaica is the third largest island in the Caribbean with an area of 4,244 sq. miles and an approximate population of 3 million people.

 Complex geological history, and a long history of climate change, has created a rich scope of habitats.
 From the coastal wetlands and the dense wet forests of the mountains with streams and waterfalls to the dry savannahs and rolling pastures, Jamaica boasts an astonishing diversity of climate, landscape and vegetation that provides the basis for the evolution of high levels of species diversity.
 This is reflected in many terrestrial groups of fauna and flora as well as birds.
 Jamaica has particularly high levels of endemism in many groups including plants, land snails, frogs and lizards.

-Jamaica’s avifauna is one of the most distinctive in the world.
+Jamaica's bird life is one of the most distinctive in the world.
 It is composed of about 307 species, including 127 breeding species and 180 migrants.
-Thirty species are endemic—more than on any other West Indian island and one of the highest totals in the world for oceanic islands of comparable size.
+Twenty-nine species are endemic—one of the highest totals in the world for oceanic islands of comparable size.

 There are four endemic genera: Streamertails (Trochilus), Yellow-shouldered Grassquit (Loxipasser), Orangequit (Euneornis) andJamaican Blackbird (Nesopsar).
 There are also nineteen Jamaican endemic subspecies, three Caribbean endemic species, and fifteen Caribbean endemic races.